Andresr35/Andresr35/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my SERENITY Wesbite to use as a creative storefront.
-- 🌱 I’m currently learning frontend using React
+- 🌱 I’m currently learning frontend using React + NextJS
 - 👯 I’m looking to collaborate on any frontend or backend project.
 - 📫 How to reach me: andres.ruiz3561@gmail.com